A first-timer’s guide to Italy’s most cinematic region — from mountain marvels and mirror-like lakes to alpine towns that feel like Wes Anderson sets!

 Q: Where are the Dolomites located?

-Q: When is ski season in the Dolomites?
+Q: What’s the best ski season in the Dolomites?

-Q: How do I get to the Dolomites from Singapore?
+Q: How to get to the Dolomites, Italy from Singapore?

-A: Fly to Milan, Venice or Innsbruck, then rent a car or take a train + bus combo to your base town.
+A: Fly to Milan, Venice, or Innsbruck → rent a car or take train/bus to your base.

 Ready For Your Once-in-a-Lifetime Getaway?